 Plan your excursion

-Wild Lab is an outdoor all-weather program; the students will need appropriate clothing for all weather conditions.
+Wild Lab is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.